rohanbhirud/AIAgentHackathon/Readme.md

 1. I want to create a new project called "Finance Software".
 This project should help users manage both personal and business finances.
 It will include features like budgeting, tracking expenses, and generating financial reports.

-2. Please add an epic to the "Finance Software" project.
+2. Please create an epic in the "Finance Software" project.
 The epic should be titled "User Authentication Module" and its description should be: "Build secure user registration, login, and password recovery.
 Add support for multi-factor authentication to keep accounts safe."

-3. Add another epic to the same project called "Expense Analytics Dashboard".
+3. Create another epic in the "Finance Software" project called "Expense Analytics Dashboard".
 The description should be: "Create a dashboard that lets users see their spending patterns, generate reports, and view insights with interactive charts and graphs."

 4. Can you break down the "User Authentication Module" epic in the "Finance Software" project into user stories?
 Each story should focus on a specific feature, like registration, login, password recovery, or setting up multi-factor authentication.